libsl3

 There are getters for each type

-There are 2 version for this function, with and without a default value as argument.
+There are 2 version for each of this function.
+With and without a default value as argument.

-The version without default value will throw an sl3::ErrNullValueAccess exception is case that sl3::DbValue::isNull is true for the instance.
+The version without a default value will throw a sl3::ErrNullValueAccess exception is case that sl3::DbValue::isNull is true for the instance.

 The version with a default value as argument will return the passed argument in case that the current sl3::DbValue::isNull.

-If a type getter is used for a wrong the storage type a sl3::ErrTypeMisMatch exception is thrown.
+If a type getter is used for a wrong storage type a sl3::ErrTypeMisMatch exception is thrown.

 Additional, there is a sl3::DbValue::get version which will never throw.